 Chronic pain is pain that has been present for a while, usually for more than 3 months.
-Research over the past few years shows that after a few months the nature of pain may change, and can be more difficult to treat because changes may start to occur in the brain, and this frequently needs different treatment approaches.
+Research over the past few years shows that after a few months the nature of pain alters and becomes more difficult to treat because changes start to occur in the brain and, frequently, these need different treatment approaches.

-Nonetheless, conditions such as arthritis, low back pain, sciatica, "trapped nerve", slipped disc, frozen shoulder and sacro-iliac joint problems may respond well to manipulation, acupuncture or a combination of both, as do many acute and chronic sports injuries.
-It is well worth trying acupuncture for the pain of shingles, and pain after a stroke.
+Nonetheless, conditions such as arthritis, low back pain, sciatica, "trapped nerve", slipped disc, frozen shoulder and sacro-iliac joint problems may respond well to manipulation, electroacupuncture or a combination of both, as do many acute and chronic sports injuries.
+It is well worth trying electroacupuncture for the pain of shingles, and pain after a stroke.

 What about pain associated with Cancer?